Handling persistent, vexatious or aggressive complaints

 1. When is a complaint considered serial or persistent?

-3. Manage aggressive behaviour separately
+3. Manage aggressive or unreasonable behaviour separately

 4. Support pupils who may be affected by persistent complaints